 If your hotel has a concierge, that can be a great start, but don’t overlook the front desk staff, restaurant staff, or housekeeping staff.
 Many of them will be very eager to share their advice and tell you about their favorite parts of the city.
 Before long you might just feel like a local!

-Do you love travel tips?
+Looking for a little more travel tips and advice?
 Don’t miss our other Smart and Savvy Travel Tips posts!